1922 Flat Plate Imperforate issues

 which by then was no longer printing flat plate stamps, sent imperforate

-rotary press stamps instead, seeing no difference.
+rotary press stamps from two plates instead, seeing no difference.
 The rotary stamps

 were in smaller sheets, doubling the cutting and pasting work for the